 Indoor Winter Market, Outdoor Market

-I make each Stirsby individually.
+The utensils’ finish is food-safe Mahoney Utility Finish Oil, a walnut oil.
+It can be renewed with any mineral oil or butcher block oil.
+John makes each Stirsby individually.
 No two are exactly alike.
 They are made from non-first-growth hardwoods and scrap wood from a fine furniture shop.

 Each comes with a label identifying the species of wood used from working end to the handle’s tip.
 On the back, there’s a fanciful “history”of the Stirsby.